 The Confucius Institute at the University of Helsinki is a non-profit educational and research unit affiliated to the University of Helsinki´s Faculty of Arts.
 It is a joint project between University of Helsinki and Renmin University of China.
 The Institute follows the strategy and policies of the University of Helsinki and the guidelines laid down by Hanban (also known as Confucius Institute Headquarters of China) and the Board.

-The Institute has a part-time (local) director appointed by the University of Helsinki and a full-time deputy director (Chinese director) appointed by Renmin University of China.
-The local director is in charge of overall strategic planning and decision making and the Chinese director more of running the daily operation of the Institute and keeping contact with the Chinese partners.
+The Institute has a part-time director appointed by the University of Helsinki and a full-time deputy director appointed by the Renmin University of China.
+The director is in charge of overall strategic planning and decision-making and the deputy director more of running the daily operation of the Institute and keeping contact with the Chinese partners.

 The Board is appointed by the Rectors of the two partner Universities and comprises of three members from Renmin University of China and three members from University of Helsinki.
 The Board convenes once a year to decide about the operation of the Institute and to approve its´ financing.